ethosdev/ethosdev.github.io/_posts/2020-05-04-free-staking-on-ethereum.md

 Free staking increases risk of an attack on the network, especially if there's only one free staking service and it captures most of the stakers.
 Existing Proof of Stake blockchains have no protocol defence against this.

-You need to know this dark side of free staking services, but also the good news that the Ethereum protocol has been designed with fundamentals to eliminate risk from a single entity.
+You need to know this risk of free staking services.
+But there's also good news that the Ethereum protocol has been designed with fundamentals to eliminate risk from a single entity.

-The #1 secret is that Distributed Validator Technology (DVT) allows you to stake with a company like Binance, without giving them full control of your validators.

-## **Secret #1: You should demand adoption of Distributed Validator Technology (DVT)**
+## **Dreaming of Distributed Validator Technology (DVT)**

 Distributed Validator Technology (DVT) is like multisig for a validator.
 Instead of a validator being controlled by a single signature, multiple signatures would be required to command a validator.
 This means that you don't have to delegate your staking power to a single company.
 You should demand that staking companies prepare and adopt the [Ethereum Distributed Validator Specifications](https://github.com/ethereum/distributed-validator-specs).